Fixed Collections¶

 Read / write split¶

-The indexer on both types returns ref readonly T — you read with arr[i], but you can't write through it.
-Writes go through a separate .Mut(i) extension method that returns ref T:
+The indexer returns ref readonly T — read with arr[i], but you can't write through it.
+Writes go through .Mut(i), which returns ref T:

 ref readonly var x = ref arr[i]; // readonly ref (no copy, works through `in` too)